 To achieve comparable data, country averages are based on the results of the top 5 biggest banks in given market in terms of assets.

-Country flags within the 4 categories are shown in alphabetical order according to English names of each country - the position of the flag within the group does not imply the score against other countries from the same group.
+Countries within the 4 categories are in alphabetical order - the position of the flag within the group does not imply the score against other countries from the same group.